 Without any introduction (like what I usually have), let's delve into file input and output with normal text files, and later the saving and restoring of instances of classes.
 (Wow, our lingo power has improved greatly!)
 Opening a file To open a text file you use, well, the open() function.
 Code Example 1 - Opening a file openfile = open('pathtofile', 'r') openfile.read() That was interesting.
 Seek and You Shall Find Did you try typing in print openfile.read()?
 Whence is optional, and determines where to seek from.
 Offset decribes how far from whence that the cursor moves. for example: openfile.seek(45,0) would move the cursor to 45 bytes/letters after the beginning of the file.openfile.seek(10,1) would move the cursor to 10 bytes/letters after the current cursor position.openfile.seek(-77,2) would move the cursor to 77 bytes/letters before the end of the file (notice the - before the 77) Try it out now.

-File Management in Python - Python Introduction The game you played yesterday uses files to store game saves.
+File Management in Python.
+Introduction The game you played yesterday uses files to store game saves.